MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 ---

 # Dynamics 365 healthcare accelerator
+> Note
+>
+>Effective Nov 1, 2020, the Dynamics 365 healthcare accelerator is deprecated.
+Customers can continue to use the accelerator but we won't release any additional functionality beyond what is already present.
+Also, you can't migrate from the Dynamics 365 healthcare accelerator to Microsoft Cloud for Healthcare.
+After December 30, 2020, Dynamics 365 healthcare accelerator won't be available for download.
+Customers who adopted the healthcare data model based on Common Data Model without modifications  may be better positioned for an easier upgrade path to Microsoft Cloud for Healthcare, if you choose to upgrade.
+Microsoft Cloud for Healthcare provides a unified approach across the Microsoft Cloud and enables healthcare organizations to deliver better experiences, better insights, and better care.
+More information: [What is Microsoft Cloud for Healthcare?](https://aka.ms/mc4h)
+>
+>**Partners and Microsoft Cloud for Healthcare**
+>
+> Interested in building and extending Microsoft Cloud for Healthcare?
+Reach out to your Microsoft account manager or [go here to learn more](https://partner.microsoft.com/en-US/solutions/industry-solutions/healthcare) about the Microsoft Cloud for Healthcare partner program.

 Rapidly develop healthcare solutions using [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) entities (such as patient, condition, and care plan) in the [Dynamics 365 healthcare accelerator](https://appsource.microsoft.com/product/dynamics-365/msemr.healthcarecommondatamodel?tab=Overview).